 Rachael Purse has an MA (hons) in History and an MSc in Museum Studies, both from the University of Glasgow.
 Rachael is a positive thinking and confident woman who is passionate about the celebration and dissemination of heritage and history.
 Rachael will try her hand at anything, from repointing lime mortar to database creation, all done with a can-do attitude which she hopes would make Rosie the Riveter proud.

-Rachael is also Co-Organiser of the Gilded Age Project alongside Karen at GCHT, the Glasgow’s Gilded Age 1864-1914 Project celebrates the architecture, art and design of the city in this period.
+Rachael was Co-Organiser of the Gilded Age Project alongside Karen at GCHT, the Glasgow’s Gilded Age 1864-1914 Project celebrates the architecture, art and design of the city in this period.

 About Rachael’s PhD Research: In May 2016 Rachael was lucky enough to be successful in her application for The Glasgow School of Art (GSA)’Bringing Back the Mack’ PhD Scholarship, funded by the GSA and Historic Environment Scotland.
 Rachael will be recording and providing critical reflection on the restoration process, as well as the changing use of space within the building and contemporary conservation practices and ethics.
 It is a real privilege to be able to contribute to this vast project in real-time, working alongside such a skilled multi-disciplinary team.